3 Killed As Violent Tornadoes Cause 'Devastation' In Missouri

 He added: "But three is too many."

 The National Weather Service confirmed that Missouri's capital, Jefferson City, was hit by a "violent tornado."
 The tornado prompted an unrelenting stream of 911 calls.
-Medical personnel have taken about 20 people countywide to local hospitals, but none with "serious" injuries, officials said.
-The Red Cross has set up shelters throughout the city, local ABC affiliate KMIZ reports.
+Medical personnel took about 20 people countywide to local hospitals, but none with "serious" injuries, officials said.
+The Red Cross set up shelters throughout the city, local ABC affiliate KMIZ reported.

-In Jefferson City, the greatest damage occurred in a 3-square mile area in the southern part of the city.
+In Jefferson City, the greatest damage occurred in a 3-square-mile area in the southern part of the city.
 Multiple buildings were damaged, including a large apartment complex; the roofs of several Jefferson City school buildings sustained heavy damage.
 Local media reported that emergency crews in Jefferson City were attempting to rescue people trapped in buildings, but downed power lines were making rescue difficult.

 The Federal Emergency Management Agency sent Missouri Task Force 1, an urban search and rescue team, to assist with recovery efforts, KOMU reported.
-The Task Force spent the early morning searching for victims at the Hawthorne Apartment Complex.
+The task force spent the early morning searching for victims at the Hawthorne Apartment Complex.

-"We're doing okay but praying for those that were caught in damage," Gov. Mike Parson said.
+"We're doing OK but praying for those that were caught in damage," Parson said.
 "Some are still trapped."

 Snapchat video showing damage in the Jefferson City, MO area.
 Very heartbreaking.
 Many prayers for everyone impacted tonight. #mowx pic.twitter.com/qWZAfN0Yl1— Christopher Pipkin (@ChrisAlanWx) May 23, 2019